rfbproto/rfbproto/rfbproto.rst

 The server must start sending *data* for the new context from I-frame to provide correct decoding for the client side.

+The server should encode colour space into the H.264 bit stream.
+Specifically, the following parameters should be specified in the SPS:

+- video_full_range_flag

+- colour_primaries

+- transfer_characteristics

+- matrix_coefficients

 The client can handle decoding errors at its discretion.
 However, the recommended processing method is to ignore and wait for the correct frame from the server side.